PhilT/arch_installer/README.md

 SSHing into the guest to run the install gives you scrollback on the host (and it's easier to copy the command to run or rerun it).

-Instead of installing everything omit INSTALL and specify what you want:
+If you don't want to install everything, omit INSTALL and specify what you want:

     NOPASS_BOOT=true bash <(curl -Ls http://goo.gl/tKEBG9)